Buttermilk Falls waterfall

 What does this mean for your visit?

 Flow is about average for this time of year.
-Water temperature is a bracing 57 degrees F, limit your time in the water.
+The water is a comfortable 76 degrees F, pleasant for swimming.
 Mineral content is typical.

 Water Quality